PkmX/gyromouse/README.md

 The implementation consists of two components:

-* An Android app that send current gyroscope readings over the network via UDP.
+* An Android app that sends current gyroscope readings over the network via UDP.
 * A receiver on the Linux side that creates a virtual input device via `uinput` and translates the gyroscope data into mouse movement events.

 ## Usage